 The Board has set up an audit and risk committee ('the Audit Committee').
-The composition, role, responsibilities and functioning of the Audit Committee are in conformity with the provisions of article 7:99 of the Belgian Code of Companies and Associations.
+The composition, role and responsibilities of the Audit Committee are in conformity with the provisions of article 7:99 of the Belgian Code of Companies and Associations.

+The Audit Committee is established within the Board.
+The composition of the Audit Committee, the powers, tasks and functioning are in accordance with the provisions of Belgian legislation1.
 In general terms, the Audit Committee assists the Board in the execution of the responsibilities for the monitoring of financial and administrative controls in the broadest sense.